AdnanHussainTurki/Gist/README.md

 # Gist
-PHP API wrapper of Gist.
+PHP API wrapper for Gist.

 <h3>Manage Gists at your Backend</h3>
 <ul>